jonwonglam/frontend-nanodegree-arcade-game/README.md

 #### Goal
 The goal of this project was to practice using the Pseudoclassical pattern to create classes in Javascript.
 The classes in this game include the player and enemy objects.

+#### Issues
+Currently the game doesn't work on mobile as touch is not supported.
+This is something I'd like to work on in the future.